apache/pekko-management/docs/src/main/paradox/kubernetes-lease.md

 Q. What happens if the node that holds the lease crashes?

-A. Each lease has a Time To Live (TTL) that is set `akka.coordination.lease.kubernetes.heartbeat-timeout` which defaults to 120s.
+A. Each lease has a Time To Live (TTL) that is set `pekko.coordination.lease.kubernetes.heartbeat-timeout` which defaults to 120s.
 A lease holder updates the lease every `1/10` of the timeout to keep the lease.
 If the TTL passes without the lease being updated another node is allowed to take the lease.
 For ultimate safety this timeout can be set very high but then an operator would need to come and clear the lease if a lease owner crashes with the lease taken.